SunojJose/OOP_Project/README.md

 # OOP_Project
-A Java Application To Encrypt And Decrypt A Message Using ADFGVX Cypher
+A Java Application To Encrypt And Decrypt A Message Using ADFGVX Cipher

 		#The ADFGVX Cipher